antonycourtney/tabli/src/NOTES.md

 X Fix tab window sort order: Focused Window, Open Windows (alphabetical by title), Saved (closed) Windows

+(!!) - Add event handled for check box for bookmarking / un-bookmarking a tab

 - review actions.js with tabWindowStore.js.
 Make sure every action has the right corresponding entry points in TabWindowStore, with correct change notifications.

 - Mark all the handleChromeXXX methods in TabWindowStore as deprecated (or just remove)